Advanced Verify mode

 How the 10-step pipeline runs

 - VR01 — Input parsed.
-The input is recognised and routed to the correct path (file, certificate PDF, hash, attestation id, or text).
+The input is recognised and routed to the correct path (file, certificate PDF, hash, or attestation id).

 - VR02 — Hash computed.
-For files and text, the SHA-256 is computed locally with WebCrypto.
+For files, the SHA-256 is computed locally with WebCrypto.
 For pre-supplied hashes and attestation ids, this step is not applicable.

 - VR03 — Hash matches embedded.
 For certificate PDF input, the lookup hash is the same value embedded in the certificate.
 Internal divergence would already be a tamper indicator.